alvyn-ly/DoTLeaflet/README.md

 ```
 ## 4. Options, Functions, and Other Features

+First and foremost, all non-static information (e.g. queries, links, css endings, etc) go into **declarations.js**.
+Refer to **declarations.js** to change inputs if the objects or query change.

 DoT Leaflet comes with an easily expandable list of options that attempts to cover most if not all use cases it may be found doing.
 In the `options` JSON, the currently available customizations are available and are set by their respective inputs: